spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 ### Crew Cabins

 Every crew cabin is locked and inaccessible to the players.
-Some are clearly occupied, as the characters can hear voices inside.
+Some are occupied, as the characters can hear voices inside.
 Knocking or ringing the bell gets no answer.

 If the characters somehow force access, they find unremarkable housing units with no valuables beyond crew [**_Jumpsuits_**](../appendix-magic-items/#uniform).
 Any crew members inside flee immediately.